 Strategy No. 1: Buying Calls

-Buying call options are perhaps the easiest way, and it is, in fact, the most popular way, to enter the options investing arena.
+Buying call options is perhaps the easiest way, and it is, in fact, the most popular way, to enter the options trading arena.
 It is also, far and away the most frequently used options trading strategy by options investors.
 The main reason for this is that it offers the investor the opportunity to acquire rights to a particular stock issue with very little capital investment versus the large capital required to purchase the stock outright.

 Strategy No. 2: Buying Puts